-Firstly, I appreciate all of the training content and tips that you put out on a regular basis.
-I have been using your workouts for over 5 years now and I now have a degree and am in the dilemma whether I should go officer or enlisted in Naval Special Warfare.
+First, I appreciate all of the training content and tips that you put out on a regular basis.
+I have been using your workouts for over 5 years now, and I now have a degree and am in the dilemma whether I should go officer or enlisted in Naval Special Warfare.
 I've read that enlisting is a less tedious process, which is why a majority of candidates choose that route.
 On the other hand, I know that an officer will be put into a leadership position right away and also get higher pay.
-Having been an officer in the SEAL Teams, I'd appreciate any input you can offer on this subject.
+Having been an officer in the SEAL teams, I'd appreciate any input you can offer on this subject.
 Thank you.
 Brian

 Brian, you are not wrong with what you have read, but here are some things to consider about your options ahead of you.

 1. Yes the enlisted route is a much less tedious process, but that is not necessarily the reason why most candidates are enlisted.
 The reason why most candidates are enlisted and the officer route is so competitive is that the Navy needs more enlisted SEALs than officer SEALs on about a 10:1 ratio.

 2. To enlist as a civilian, you simply go to the local Navy enlisted recruiter and request the Navy SEAL program.
 From there, you will take the ASVAB, the C-SORT (Computerized-Special Operations Resiliency Test) and go through the Military Entrance Processing Station (MEPS).
 Once cleared medically, you will take physical screening tests (PST) with your SEAL mentor.
 As you progress into competitive scores, you will be selected and get a date to attend boot camp, Pre-BUD/S at Great Lakes in Illinois, then finally arrive at BUD/S in California.
 This process can take several months.